Large scale behaviour of 3D continuous phase coexistence models: Identification of the limits

 We now turn to $\lambda_{1}^{(\epsilon)}$.
 Note that both $\ha_{1}(\theta) \cdot \epsilon^{-1}$ and $C_{\epsilon,\theta}$ diverge logarithmically, but the prefactor of the term $\epsilon |\log \epsilon|$ in $\theta$ guarantees that these two divergent terms cancel each other, so $\lambda_{1}^{(\epsilon)}$ converges to some finite quantity $\lambda_{1}$, depending on the choice $\lambda$ in front of the $\epsilon$ term in $\theta$.
 This implies that when restricted to basis vectors without an appearance of $\eE$, the formal right hand side of \eqref{eq:abstract_limit} is identical as that of $\Phi^4_3(\ha_{3})$ with a proper linear term.

-Since the action of the model $\fM$ on basis vectors without an appearance of $\eE$ are precisely the same as the limiting model in $\Phi^4_3$, and its action on symbols with $\eE$ yields $0$, it then follows immediately that $u = \widehat{\rR} \Phi$ for the limiting equation does coincide with the $\Phi^4_3(\ha_{3})$ family.
-This completes the proof. \end{proof}
+Since the action of the model $\fM$ on basis vectors without an appearance of $\eE$ are precisely the same as the limiting model in $\Phi^4_3$, and its action on symbols with $\eE$ yields $0$, it then follows that $u = \widehat{\rR} \Phi$ for the limiting equation does coincide with the $\Phi^4_3(\ha_{3})$ family indexed by $\lambda$.
+Recall that we assumed that $\scal{V_\theta}$ undergoes a pitchfork bifurcation and that, in particular, this implies by \eqref{eq:pitchfork} that $\ha_3 > 0$.
+It then follows from the results in \cite{Konstantin,Phi4_global} that, for any initial condition in $\cC^\eta(\T^3)$, this limit almost surely admits solutions globally in time.
+We can therefore apply Theorem~\ref{th:fixed_pt}, which yields the desired convergence, thus completing the proof. \end{proof}

-Note that the leading order term of $\theta(\epsilon)$ is negative since $\ha_{1}' < 0$.
-We now turn to the asymmetric case where $A \neq 0$.
-We could assume without loss of generality that $A > 0$.
-The main statement is the following.